When Will I Go Into Labor?

 Plain-language methodology

-Large birth registries show that, among low-risk singleton pregnancies with spontaneous labor, births cluster between 37 and 42 weeks, with the highest likelihood occurring around the 40‑week mark.
-We base our starting curve on these observed population patterns, focusing on spontaneous (non‑induced) onset to reflect the natural timing of labor.
+Large birth registries show that singleton pregnancies cluster between 37 and 42 weeks, with the highest likelihood occurring around the 40-week mark.
+We use those observed timing patterns as a starting point, then adjust the spontaneous labor curve using the factors entered in the calculator.

 2. Personalizing the curve